taryesz/graph-analyzer/README.md

 > 4 2 3 4 5

-`4` is a number of connections this vertex has
+`4` is a number of connections this vertex has.

 The following _4_ numbers `2 3 4 5` are the indices of vertices this vertex is connected to.

 _**Repeat until finished with all 6 vertices**_